Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Results

-To elucidate the impact of undercut geometry on the tuning efficiency of devices, we swept the undercut geometric parameters across a number of resonant devices.
+To elucidate the impact of undercut geometry on the tuning efficiency of devices, we swept the undercut geometric parameters across a number of microdisk modulator devices.
 A micrograph of the test structure sweep of undercut microdisk modulators is shown in Fig.~\ref{fig:trend}a.
 While keeping the microdisk modulator design constant for all cases, both the undercut opening size and separation were varied according to the schematic in Fig.~\ref{fig:trend}b.
 The tuning efficiency of each microdisk modulator in the undercut parameter sweep was extracted across two full wafers.
 The tuning efficiency of each modulator in the parameter sweep, averaged across the first wafer, is shown in Figs.~\ref{fig:trend}c and ~\ref{fig:trend}d, where the top trench length is 20 and 40 \si{\micro\meter}, respectively.
 Similarly, the tuning efficiencies of the modulators from the second full wafer are shown in Figs.~\ref{fig:trend}e and ~\ref{fig:trend}f.
 First, there is a clear trend in increased tuning efficiency (reduced \text{$P_{\pi}$}) in all cases as the trench width is increased from 10 \si{\micro\meter} to 25 \si{\micro\meter}.
 The larger trench opening increases the lateral undercut, ensuring the devices are fully released from the substrate.
 However, we see diminishing returns when increasing the trench width from 20 \si{\micro\meter} to 25 \si{\micro\meter}, suggesting the tuning efficiency of the devices is dominated by the volume of remaining buried oxide and substrate contacting the bottom of the device.
 Additionally, there is a trend in increased \text{$P_{\pi}$} when the trench separation is increased, which corresponds to wider oxide bridges between the trench openings.
 This trend explains the limited gains in tuning efficiency seen in processes using a sealed substrate undercut \cite{giewont2019300, pal2022low, fang2024comparison}; heat from the phase shifter is less confined to the device without the trench openings.
-Another notable trend is the marked consistency in tuning efficiency of the undercut modulators between both wafers, demonstrating the robustness and reliability of the substrate removal process.
+Another notable trend is the marked consistency and uniformity in tuning efficiency of the undercut modulators between both wafers, demonstrating the mechanical robustness and reliability of the substrate removal process.
+Only when aggressively pushing the boundaries of trench separation far beyond the foundry design rules do we see mechanical damage to the bus waveguide and metal traces.
+Using Fig.~\ref{fig:trend}b as a reference, we observed mechanical damage at a trench separation (TS) of 1 \si{\micro\meter}, but observed no damage and high mechanical stability at a trench separation of at least 2 \si{\micro\meter}.